neondatabase/website/content/docs/tutorial/data-recovery-with-branching.md

 1. Click **New Branch** to open the branch creation dialog.
 1. Enter a name for the branch.
 1. Select the parent branch.
 The data loss occurred on your project's [primary branch](/docs/reference/glossary/#primary-branch) (`main`), so select that one.
 1. Select the **Time** option to create a branch with data up to a specific date and time.
-You determined that the data loss occurred on March 20, 2023 at 8:58am, so you set it to the same date but at 8:57am, just before you ran the `DELETE` query.
+You determined that the data loss occurred on March 20, 2023 at 8:58am, so you set it to 8:57am, just before you ran the `DELETE` query.
 ![Create a point in time branch](/docs/get-started-with-neon/create_branch_time.png)
 1. Click **Create Branch** to create your branch.
 You should see a message similar to the following with the connection details for your new branch.